lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     An energy minimization procedure consists in adjusting the coordinates of the atoms that are too close to each other until one of the stopping criteria is reached.
 By default, LAMMPS uses the conjugate gradient (CG) algorithm.
-    Here, there are four stopping criteria:
+    There are four stopping criteria:

-    - The change in energy between two iterations is less than 1.0e-4,
+    - The change in energy between two iterations is less than 1.0e-4.
-    - The maximum force between two atoms in the system is lower than 1.0e-6,
+    - The maximum force between two atoms in the system is lower than 1.0e-6.
-    - The maximum number of iterations is 1000,
+    - The maximum number of iterations is 1000.
     - The maximum number of times the force and the energy have been evaluated is 10000.

 ..  container:: justify